August-Bolter/SWEN303-Project/pros_cons_designs.md

 *  Dialog box makes it clear to the user what will happen after the user has made a choice.
 Buttons are self-descriptive.
 *  A confirmation dialogue appears when the user chooses to edit or delete their question, this ensures that the user doesn’t accidentally edit/delete the question.

+**Minimalism**

-**Minimalism**, guidelines about creating questions are shown in a separate window, to reduce the amount of text on screen for the creating a question page
+*  Guidelines about creating questions are shown in a separate window, to reduce the amount of text on screen for the creating a question page

+**Status**

+*  When the user hovers over a row in the table it darkens

+**Shortcuts**

-**Shortcuts**, the navigation bar allows the user to jump to different pages of the website
+*  The navigation bar allows the user to jump to different pages of the website

-**Status**, when the user hovers over a row in the table it darkens
+**Help**

+*  Users can give feedback to PeerWise via a feedback form

 ## Cons:

+**Consistency**

-**Consistency**, main background colour for webpages is not consistent, i.e. dark grey, dark blue and light blue are all background colours.
+*  Main background colour for webpages is not consistent, i.e. dark grey, dark blue and light blue are all background colours.

-**Status**, Lacks status ideas such as loading and progression bars, however this is a mockup design and doesn't implement all 'active' features
+**Minimalism**

-**Minimal Design**, I feel like it's just a bit too much colour.
+*  I feel like it's just a bit too much colour.
 Not a huge fan of using blue as background colour.

-**Minimal Design**, Some areas are over crowded with text
+*  Some areas are over crowded with text

+**Status**

+*  Lacks status ideas such as loading and progression bars, however this is a mockup design and doesn't implement all 'active' features